CONTEMPORARY SYNCHRONIES

 INFORMATION

-Free participation upon mandatory registration at the following link.
-The detailed program and the schedule of speakers will be made available shortly.
-The event will take place online on Friday, March 27, 2026, via the Zoom platform, from 9:30 AM (CET, UTC +1).
-The Zoom link will be sent exclusively to registered participants.
-Simultaneous translation will be available for interventions in English.
+Free participation upon mandatory registration.
+The event took place online on Friday, March 27, 2026, via the Zoom platform, from 9:30 AM (CET, UTC +1) untill 12.30.
+The Zoom link was sent exclusively to registered participants.
+Simultaneous translation was available for interventions in English.
 For more information, write to info@amaci.org or visit www.amaci.org.